anonymous-2026-ai/MvIntent/README.md

 ## Environment setup

+1) Create python environment and install package in requirments.txt file.

 ## Multi-label classification: We train and test the multi-label classfication model on MultiCite dataset.

 1. Training: Run file run.sh in the folder: multi-label/train_multicite